anupamdungdung/spectrum-internship-2021/README.md

 Reagarding Final Task:

 Although I tried to implement all of the tasks that were given I couldn't complete all of them, but tried to integrate as much functions I could.
-The APK of the app is attached herewith.